yzprofile/ngx_http_dyups_module/README.md

 Call the interface, when you get the return code is `500`, you need to reload nginx to make the Nginx work at a good state.

+If you got 409, you need resend the same commands again latter.

 Other code means you modify your commands and call the interface again.

 Of course, You also need a 3-part to generate the new config and dump it to Nginx'conf directory.